hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

 1. In the `permissioning-smart-contracts` directory, deploy the contracts:

     ```bash
-    truffle migrate
+    truffle migrate --reset
     ```

     !!! important

-        - If updating from v1 to v2, copy the `NodeIngress` contract address which is displayed in the output.
-This must be specified when restarting the Besu nodes.
+        - If updating from v1 to v2, the new `NodeIngress` contract address must be specified when restarting the Besu nodes.
+Copy this address from the migration output.
+For example:
+        ```bash
+        > Deployed NodeIngress contract to address = 0x12B1f953395080A13AeED0dC4d0bb14e787A91cF
+        ```
         - If upgrading from v2 (using separate storage contracts) copy the `Storage` contract addresses displayed in the output.
+For example:
+        ```
+        > Deployed NodeStorage contract to address = 0x4F3e35A3Be3C1b77Ade39969D175C743ad3484Ee
+        ...
+        > Deployed AccountStorage contract to address = 0x2362187023D738034B516438Af187356b31E8Fb8
+        ```

 1. Set the storage contract address environment variables to ensure that the storage contracts are not re-deployed.
 For example: